Blog: Changing the Story in Kent

 Folkestone-based actor Zoe Aldrich on working on Cardboard Citizens’ Citz National Residency in Kent and why she feels emboldened by her experiences working with us and Forum Theatre.

-I am writing this in the corner of the Westgate Hall in Canterbury, four days into a Cardboard Citizens project with residents and staff of Porchlight from Canterbury and Dover.
+I am writing this in the corner of the Westgate Hall in Canterbury, four days into a Cardboard Citizens project with residents and staff of Porchlight.
 Porchlight is an organization which works across Kent and the South-East, helping vulnerable and isolated people get support with their mental health, housing, education and employment needs.
 We have two weeks to create a piece of Forum Theatre which will performed in just eight days’ time at the Quarterhouse.

 I am a Folkestone-based actor, and I am both shadowing and participating in the process.
 My first experience of Forum Theatre was in a piece created with Cardboard Citizens for the Normal Festival of the Brain at the Quarterhouse in May this year.
 At the start of that process, much like our current company, I found myself wondering how we could create a play from “nothing” in such a short space of time, and I questioned whether audience members would indeed get up at the performance and participate in the Forum.
 On both counts, my fears proved unfounded – we are all full of stories, stories which need to be told and – equally importantly – need to be heard.
 It’s a primitive, basic need.
 The challenge was not one of having too little material, but rather of choosing which story (of the many that tumbled out) we wanted to tell in that place, at that time.